mariecreel/marlboro-college-final-exam-cs/README.md

 The exam focused on two key topics to my course of study at Marlboro: Algorithms and Programming Languages.

+## WARNING !
+On Plagiarism

+This code is licensed under the MIT License, which essentially means you can use it as you please.
+HOWEVER, I do not advise you to submit this code as your own for an assignment or an exam, ESPECIALLY if you're working with Jim (that would just be silly!).
+Plagiarism isn't cool.

 ## Original Language of the Exam Questions and Assignment, From Jim Mahoney

 computer science plan exam : algorithms and languages